-On March 29, 2023, we closed the transactions contemplated by a note purchase agreement, or the "Note Purchase Agreement", with RTW Investments LP and certain of its affiliates, or collectively, RTW , and issued and sold \$ 50.0 million principal amount of 6.0% Convertible Senior Notes due 2029, or the "2029 Convertible Notes", to the holders.
+On March 29, 2023, we closed the transactions contemplated by a note purchase agreement, or the "Note Purchase Agreement", with RTW Investments LP and certain of its affiliates, or collectively, "RTW", and issued and sold \$ 50.0 million principal amount of 6.0% Convertible Senior Notes due 2029, or the "2029 Convertible Notes", to the holders.
+For more details on the agreement with RTW, see Note 10 to our audited consolidated financial statements for the year ended December 31, 2023, filed on Form 10-K.